NethServer/ns8-core/core/agent/README.md

 - `<agent-id>/task/<task-id>/error`, collects FD 2
 - `<agent-id>/task/<task-id>/exit_code`, 0 if all steps were successful, otherwise the exit code of the failing step
 - `<agent-id>/environment`, additional environent variables passed to the action steps.
 The values are persisted to Redis if the action is successful

+### dump-env

+The `dump-env` command writes to a file all variables set using `set-env`.
+The file can be used for subsequent steps.
+If the action is successful, `dump-env` is automatically called at the end.
+The generated file is saved inside the state directory and named `environment`.

+For example

+    dump-env